billbaincodes/LB-NotesAPI/README.md

 # LB-NotesAPI
-RESTful API meant to power a note taking application.
+RESTful API meant to power a note taking application, built with Java, Spring and Maven.

 ### Maven Set Up
 If you have Maven installed clone this repo, navigate into the root folder and from your terminal run: